cudoventures/cudos-builders/tools-bash/upgrade/readme.md

 # Overview

-The goal of this project is to upgrade a running blockchain node which has stopped because of an accepted software upgrade proposal.
+The goal of this project is to upgrade a running blockchain node.

 You must create an SSH connection from a machine (<em>host computer</em>) to the machine where the node is running (<em>target computer</em>).